maxmatkovski/Predicting-Water-Potability/README.md

 3. **Solids** represents the total dissolved solids found in the water which can include disolved organic materials and inorganic materials.

 4. **Chloramines** represents total chlorine levels found in water.
+Chlorine and chloramine are the major disinfectants used in public water systems.
+Chloramines are most commonly formed when ammonia is added to chlorine to treat drinking water.
+Chlorine levels up to 4 milligrams per liter (mg/L or 4 parts per million (ppm)) are considered safe in drinking water.

 5. **Sulfate** are naturally ocurring substances found in minerals, soil and rocks.
 Sulfate concentration in freshwater is about 3 to 30 mg/L in freshwater supplies, yet in saltwater supplies the range is about 2,700 mg/L.